Accessing Individual Features

 belongsTo(Feature parent)

-, the result is always false
+is a node, the result is always false

 belongsToRelation()